 Symptoms of AWS are often treated with sedatives called

-get treatment, and you’re otherwise healthy, the outlook is usually good.
+treatment, and are otherwise healthy, the outlook is usually good.
+However,

 medical attention.
 The sooner you begin treatment, the better your chances are